 Where do you see yourself in 5 years?

 Leading a team of Product Managers.
-I love working on product and seeking out new ways to bring “old” ways of doing things into the 21st century. http://metalab.co/projects/notarize/ is one of my most fav. recent examples of this.
+I love working on product and seeking out new ways to bring “old” ways of doing things into the 21st century. http://metalab.co/projects/notarize/ is one of my most fav recent examples of this.

 Are there any other industries or specific verticals that you’ve personally been interested in when it comes to bringing “old” ways of doing things into the 21st century?

 Vehicles are modern in the grand scheme of things, but my god the ergonomics, GUI’s, and UX of those GUI’s are so…dated.
 That’s something I have a keen interest in.
 Outside of that, things that are controlled by antiquated companies with antiquated ways of doing things is a big interest.
 I look to searching, reviewing, signing for, and living in a rented apartment/condo a HUGE opportunity.
-The ways in which you could streamline that process, make it easier for both renter/rentee (not a word, but going with it) throughout the whole process from moving into moving out is something I’d love to solve for.
+The ways in which you could streamline that process, make it easier for both renter/rentee (not a word, but going with it) throughout the whole process from moving in to moving out is something I’d love to solve for.

 What’s your approach to building a roadmap with a client?
-Even when we stay really flexible, the client tends to want some sort of agreed upon feature set very early in the process.
+Even when we stay really flexible, the client tends to want some sort of agreed-upon feature set very early in the process.
 How do you balance that?

 We usually get all of the intentions out of the way first and then from there: who are the intended/goal users?
-What does success on this product look like? etc… Once everyone is on the same page there, I find it is much easier to get buy in on a product roadmap that serves those needs.
-There’s always competing priorities – you just have to be proactive about that vs. reactive.
+What does success on this product look like? etc… Once everyone is on the same page there, I find it is much easier to get buy-in on a product roadmap that serves those needs.
+There are always competing priorities – you just have to be proactive about that vs. reactive.
 Board members, competing stakeholder ideas, etc. all have to be accounted for.
 It’s a balancing act, but I find that defining the user and success first are keys to roadmap success.

 We use the strategy time together to either reinforce a feature request or make it clear that’s not a good/high priority right now.
 Questions to a client/stakeholder such as: what is the business value for this feature? does it solve a problem for the intended user? is it differentiated or competitive in the market? is it a building block to a major, future feature?